Career Services Summer Funding Program

-- Provide a letter from a faculty member that states you have been given this offer and that explains how this experience will be mutually beneficial.
+Provide a letter from a faculty member that states you have been given this offer and that explains how this experience will be mutually beneficial.
 This will serve as your "offer letter."

-4. Resume (not to exceed 1 page).
+3. Resume (not to exceed 1 page).
 Please see resume guidelines and samples on our website: https://www.vpul.upenn.edu/careerservices/writtenmaterials/resumes.php.
-Upload your resume to your "Documents" folder in PennLink and save it as "resume" under document type.
+Upload your resume to your Handshake application.

-5. Internship Offer Letter (if in possession).
+4. Internship Offer Letter (if in possession).
 If applicable, please provide a copy of your offer letter by emailing it as an attachment to Kelly Walsh at firstname.lastname@example.org with the subject line "CS Summer Funding Offer Letter."
 In the body of your email, please include your full name and Penn ID number for reference.

 6. Financial Aid Documentation (if applicable).
 If you receive financial aid from Penn, please provide the associated documentation available from PennInTouch.
 Instructions: Log-in into PennInTouch, open your "Financial Aid" tab, and then select "Financial Aid Awards."
 Copy and paste the information from this page into a Word document and upload it as an "other document" as part of your Handshake application.

 A committee will review all applications, and will select those who will receive support.
 We hope to fund over 40 students for summer 2018, but please note that we expect this to be a competitive process as we received over 200 applications last year and we were only able to provide funding to a small percentage of applicants.
 We expect to be able to fund fewer students than we did last year.
 The application is not rolling, and the deadline is Friday, March 1, 2019 at 11:55PM.
 Decisions will be announced in late April 2018.

 Be sure to check out the Career Services Summer Funding FAQ page